 The GRCA monitors precipitation and stream flows throughout the year using the hydrometric network to make comparisons with historic data in support of the Ontario Low Water Response Program.
 This comparison allows the GRCA to clearly identify when local watersheds enter drought conditions.

 The GRCA administers the Ganaraska Low Water Response Team, which has been created to coordinate the activities of water management agencies with respect to dissemination of information, analysis, and response to water events including drought.

-August 2016: Drought conditions are affecting much of Southern Ontario this summer including the Ganaraska Region where only 45% of the normal rainfall has fallen since April 1st.
-With the lack of rainfall, farmers and homeowners need to use water to sustain crops and gardens.
-However, over-consumption of this precious resource can lead to more severe impacts should the dry conditions continue.
+In 2016, drought conditions affected much of Southern Ontario including the Ganaraska Region.
+With the lack of rainfall, farmers and homeowners needed to use water to sustain crops and gardens.
+However, over-consumption of this precious resource can lead to more severe impacts should dry conditions continue.
 Reduced crop yields and suffering vegetable gardens are just some of the possible impacts.
-With greater demand from surface water and groundwater sources, water levels are declining below normal.
+With greater demand from surface water and groundwater sources, water levels can decline below normal.
 As this happens, organisms that live in the streams experience warmer temperatures, reduced flow and habitat area, and increased concentrations of nutrients and contamination are possible.
 Shallow groundwater wells can become dry or fail to supply enough water to homes and businesses.
-This is the time to review how we use water and what conservation practises we can implement to reduce demand for water.
+This is the time to review how we use water and what conservation practices we can implement to reduce demand for water.
 This short term initiative will help to conserve our water resources and reduce the overall impact to the ecosystem until more consistent rainfall returns.

 Follow these guidelines to conserve and use water wisely: